purduesigbots/pros-docs/content/tutorials/libraries.md

 title: Libraries
 ---

-_Since PROS CLI 2.5.2_
+_Since PROS CLI 2.6.0_

-PROS supports the concept of adding pluggable libraries, allowing you to modularize and share code with others.
-PROS libraries can be any set of files, but typically consist of a collection of precompiled code and some header files.
+PROS supports the concept of adding libraries, allowing you to modularize and share code with others.
+PROS libraries can be any set of files, but are typically a collection of precompiled code with some header files.

 {{< note title="Under Construction" >}}
 This section of our documentation is still under construction.
+Atom documentation is cooming soon.
 {{< /note >}}

 ## Using Libraries for PROS